Skip to Content

 Trafficking in methamphetamine results when someone has 28 grams or more of amphetamine, methamphetamine, or any substance with detectable amounts of those drugs.

-The penalty is a minimum $10,000 fine and minimum 2 years (maximum 15 years) in jail.
+The penalty is a minimum $10,000 fine and a minimum of 2 years (maximum 15 years) in jail.

 Possession of Prescription Medication